wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Use Query Editor to limit the scope even further (advanced users).
 * Sort the returned traces according to different criteria.
 * Click a trace to view its context in the [service map panel](#investigate-the-service-map-for-a-trace) and its details in the [trace details panel](#examine-trace-details).
+* See the relationship of a trace to similar traces in the percentile indicator -- and potentially find outliers.

 ## Investigate the Service Map for a Trace

 In the Traces browser, use the service map to investigate the services that contribute spans to a selected trace.

 ![explore service map](images/tracing_traces_browser_service_map.png)

 In the service map panel, you can:
 * View the service dependencies, and follow the flow of request calls from service to service.
 * Select a service to display:
   - The RED metrics that reflect the health of the service.
   - Line charts that indicate the general contour of the RED metrics.
 * Navigate to the selected service's dashboard for more service details.
 * Scroll the service map to zoom in or out, and re-center the service map.
 * Look for nodes that are grayed out.
 These represent services that contribute spans to at least one trace in the list, but not to the trace that is currently selected.

 Watch this video to see how a service map can help you pinpoint a performance bottleneck in a microservices architecture: